Dola29/lv-vue-component/README.md

 # lv-vue-component
-In this repo you'll fin a proyect made with laravel and vueJS based con components
+In this repo you'll fin a project made with laravel and vueJS based con components